Yaroslav-95/revela/README.md

 generates HTML files to create a photo/image gallery web site ready to be served by an HTML server.

-Early stages.
+Alpha stages.
 It's functional but a little rough around the edges.

 ## Building